-The US Department of Housing and Urban Development (HUD) is committed to fair housing choice, and responsible for enforcing the Fair Housing Act and other civil rights laws.
+The U.S. Department of Housing and Urban Development (HUD) is committed to fair housing choice, and is responsible for enforcing the Fair Housing Act and other civil rights laws.
 It does so through the Office of Fair Housing and Equal Opportunity.

 Following is a summary of information about that office.

 To create equal housing opportunities for all persons living in America by administering laws that prohibit discrimination in housing on the basis of race, color, religion, sex, national origin, disability, and familial status.

 The Office of Fair Housing and Equal Opportunity administers federal laws and established national policies that make sure all Americans have equal access to the housing of their choice.

 Particular activities carried out by the Office of Fair Housing and Equal Opportunity include implementing and enforcing the Fair Housing Act and other civil rights laws, including Title VI of the Civil Rights Act of 1964, Section 109 of the Housing and Community Development Act of 1974, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, the Age Discrimination Act of 1975, Title IX of the Education Amendments of 1972, and the Architectural Barriers Act of 1968.

 The City of Wichita is equally committed to these principles and requires its sub-contractors who receive funding through the U.S. Department of Housing and Urban Development to comply with this Act as well.